-Russian tarragon (Artemisia dracunculoides) belongs to Asteraceae (Aster family).
+The Russian tarragon (Artemisia dracunculoides) belongs to Asteraceae (the Aster family).
 It is a perennial herb that is distributed to North America, northern Europe and Siberia.
-This herb occurs in prairies, plains or dry slopes and can reach 120-150 cm in height.
+This herb grows in prairies, plains or dry slopes and can reach 120-150 cm in height.
 The stem is much branched.
 The leaves are lanceolate, entire and opposite.
 The small capitulae 2-4 mm diameter are borne and bloom yellow or greenish-yellow florets in September.
 The leaves are aromatic and used for tarragon vinegars, salad dressings or chicken, fish and egg dishes.